-The first Sunday of the four Advent Sundays was November 29th.
-The last Advent Sunday will be December 20th, taking us to solstice as well as the exact conjunction of Saturn and Jupiter, who's preparation has been the active theme and challenge of all of 2020.
-(See previous articles, Part I and II, for more on this conjunction) We then have the "gap" of 4 days until Christmas Eve on December 24th and the festival of the birth of the child in the manger leading us into the Holy Nights.
+The first Sunday of the four Advent Sundays was November 28th.
+The last Advent Sunday will be December 19th, taking us almost to winter solstice.
+We then have the "gap" of five days until Christmas Eve on December 24th and the festival of the birth of the child in the manger leading us into the Holy Nights.
 One important point that is found in cosmology is the significance of the "gap".
 Precision is a function of machines, not of life.
-So, as we, see for example, in the cycle of the year, the festivals do not fall exactly on the astronomical solstices/equinoxes, but there is a gap of a few days.
+So, we see, for example, in the cycle of the year, the festivals do not fall exactly on the astronomical solstices/equinoxes, but there is a gap of a few days.
 Likewise, though calculation is an important tool in star knowledge, when one enters into the realities, one continually encounters inexactitude.
 For example, the geometric forms created by the planet geocentric orbits never come back to close off into an exact form but leave a bit of a gap before starting the new form.
 Or one realizes that most of the numbers in cosmological measurements often shift a bit due to the eccentricity of planetary movements or other factors.
 Or a measurement number will very often not be exact but end with a decimal figure that goes on into "eternity", such as Phi, the Golden Mean, which goes into infinity after the decimal point.
 The "gap" holds a profound spiritual truth in many areas of esotericism.
 So, these gaps are to be celebrated because they represent the breathing life element, even the spiritual element, that continually prevents the mechanization of the cosmos.

 How can we bring a cosmological consciousness to this Advent time?
 First, it is important to remember that in astrosophy we ever strive to transform the modern mechanistic materialistic view of the cosmos of stars into a spiritual perspective.
 This means that we learn to "see, hear and ultimately know" the stars not as material objects "out there" in space, but as realms of consciousness and being with whom we seek to unite our consciousness.
 The material objects are only the necessary pointers for us in our time of object consciousness, which we must use but which now we begin to transform thru spiritual cognition.
-We begin by re-cognizing that the stars are our own being, for example that the zodiac is our human form, that Saturn lives in our bones and our karma and our memory and Jupiter in our nervous system, our thinking and our ideals and goals for the future.
+We begin by re-cognizing that the stars are our own being, for example, the zodiac is our human form, Saturn lives in our bones and our karma and our memory and Jupiter in our nervous system, our thinking and our ideals and goals for the future.
 This truth is beautifully presented by Rudolf Steiner in his verse on the Isis Sophia, who was "slain" by Lucifer and carried off into the world of "space".
 But the verse continues with, "Christ Will working in the human being shall free you [Sophia] from the bonds of Lucifer [the illusion of matter] and on the sails of spirit cognition in human souls, waken you to new life."
 This is the path of astrosophy.
 So, let us begin with the spatial and temporal as a starting point to bring new light to our understanding of the time of Advent.